sushant-choudhary/sushant-choudhary.github.io/README.md

 ### Diversions

-In another life, I have interests such as:
+In another life, I also dabble in:

 - [Fiction]()
 - [Poetry]()